vihaan101/Nipah-Polymerase-Inhibitor/HOW_I_BUILT_THIS.md

 I had to write a custom script (`splice_receptor.py`) to split the protein into "N-Term" and "C-Term" chunks, convert them separately to bypass the buffer limit, and then surgically stitch them back together.

 ### The Crystal Water Trap
 I also messed up the water handling at first.
 The crystal structure came with a bunch of $H_2O$ molecules trapped inside, and I assumed they were important structural bridges.
 Big mistake.
-My early docking runs were terrible—the drugs refused to bind because I was essentially asking them to squeeze into a pocket filled with concrete.
+My early docking runs were terrible - the drugs refused to bind because I was essentially asking them to squeeze into a pocket filled with concrete.

 Then I realized I was ignoring **entropy**.
 In a real cell, those waters aren't frozen; they're chaotic.
 When a drug enters, it kicks them out (desolvation), which actually *helps* binding.
 Once I deleted the explicit waters, the drugs finally fit.